 Critical acclaim for Douglas helped to make it something of a canonical text in both Scotland and England, and it continued to feature as a set text on the English Literature syllabus in Scotland until the Second World War.
 The philosopher David Hume, a close friend of John Home's, considered Douglas to be on a par with some of the works of Shakespeare, and in Edinburgh others also considered the play to exceed that of the writings of the Bard of Avon, when the infamous cry went up from the audience - "Whaur's yer Wullie Shakespeare noo?!"

-In the interests of balance, Samuel Johnson, compiler of the first English dictionary and occasional (reluctant) vicitor to Scotland described Home's work as having "not ten good lines in the whole play".
+In the interests of balance, Samuel Johnson, compiler of the first English dictionary and occasional (reluctant) visitor to Scotland described Home's work as having "not ten good lines in the whole play".

 But such was the overall success of this stirring and inspirational production that Home hoped to establish a national theatre for Scotland to champion its plays, writers, themes and characters in a climate which still considered Scottish culture of inherently lesser value and interest than the English tradition.

-Explore Edinburgh's cultural history in more detail with my Up-Close and Personal private walking tours of the city!
+Explore Edinburgh's cultural history in more detail with my private walking tours of the city!